Crystal Identification Guide for Beginners

 • Dyed, heat-treated, coated, or resin-filled stones may be identified as the natural material they imitate.

-• Mixed specimens can confuse the result because the scanner may focus on matrix rock instead of the target crystal.
+• Damaged, weathered, heavily polished, or mixed specimens can lose diagnostic features or cause the scanner to focus on matrix rock instead of the target crystal.

 • Photo identification cannot replace lab tests for refractive index, specific gravity, spectroscopy, or professional gem authentication.